Thomas Pereira (footballer): International career

 He made his international debut against South Korea in 1997, and has a total of 8 senior international caps.

 Coaching career

 After his retirement, he was hired as head coach of Randaberg, but after one season he came back to Viking to work as physical coach.

 Pereira became the manager of Viking FK's reserve team, Viking 2, in 2016.

 Personal life

-His father was born in Goa but was raised in Uganda while his mother is Norwegian.
+His father was born in Protectorate of Uganda but was raised in Portuguese Goa while his mother is Norwegian.

 In 2017 his son Adrian Pereira made his debut for Viking FK's senior team aged 17.
-Adrian is currently playing as a left-back for Greek club PAOK.
+Adrian is currently playing for Rosenborg BK.